fjames86/cerberus/README.md

 * Encryption functions provided by the ironclad package.
 * The ASN.1 serializer is specific to this project and NOT a generalized Lisp ASN.1 serializer.
 Perhaps it could form the basis of one in the future.
-* This was developed against the Windows KDC (i.e. active directory).
+* This was developed and tested against the Windows KDC (i.e. active directory).
 It should work with other KDCs such as MIT and Heimdal, but I've not tried.
+* Need to understand the MS-PAC structures, these contain authorization data that is likely to be very useful.

 ## 7. License
 Licensed under the terms of the MIT license.